 - 9.1 Stoke Lacy has a particular character of scattered dwellings amid hedged fields and wooded areas.
 A few buildings dominate but most nestle into the surrounding landscape.
-Houses have been built in ones and twos over the centuries to meet the needs of an ever changing community, though there is now a slightly greater density of housing within the two settlements of Stoke Lacy and Stoke Cross.
-A diverse mix of style, materials and size, has given Stoke Lacy an informal character. - 9.2 There are 33 Grade II listed properties within the Stoke Lacy Parish boundaries, the majority of which are barns, hop kilns, farmhouses and other farm buildings.
-This shows the important role that farming has always played in the parish.
-Farming practises have changed over the years with more mechanisation and demands for different crops, and this is reflected in changes to the built environment.
-Some farm buildings have been converted and sold for domestic dwellings as the need for labourers has dwindled and farm sizes have increased.
-Cottages and rooms are increasingly being used as holiday lets. - 9.3 Small groups of council houses were built at Westbury, Stoke Cross and Cricks Green, most are now in private ownership.
-There were 24 properties within the parish which were described as 'social housing' in the 2011 Census.
+Houses have been built in ones and twos over the centuries to meet the needs of the community, though there is now a slightly greater density of housing within the two settlements of Stoke Lacy and Stoke Cross.
+A diverse mix of style, materials and size, has given Stoke Lacy an informal character. - 9.2 Some farm buildings have been converted to domestic dwellings as the need for labourers has dwindled and farm sizes have increased.
+Cottages and rooms are increasingly being used as holiday lets. - 9.3 Small groups of council houses were built at Westbury, Stoke Cross and Cricks Green, but most are now in private ownership.
+There were 24 properties within the Parish which were described as 'social housing' in the 2011 Census. - 9.4 An estate of 28 houses in Stoke Cross, Woodland View, was completed in 2019.
+Its scale, density and location has led to criticism from some parts of the community.
+This development has served to illustrate the importance of ensuring that housing policies and proposals in the NDP are informed by extensive community consultation and engagement. - 9.5 Another estate of 10 houses also in Stoke Cross, has outline planning consent (Ref: P172292/O Erection of 10 dwellings including 2 x 3 bedroomed bungalows, new vehicular access and associated works including area for Village Hall on Land adjoining Stoke Lacy Village Hall Stoke Lacy Herefordshire).
+An application for approval of Reserved Matters has been made to Herefordshire Council.
+At an open meeting in February 2020, members of the